rpng/ov_secondary/ReadMe.md

 ## Codebase Disclaimer

-This code is provided as is as an example of how to use a secondary thread with the proposed system.
+This code is provided, as is, and is an example of how to use a secondary thread with the OpenVINS system.
 Thus, this code has been directly adapted from the [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) repository without a thorough investigation of the underlying code.
 Therefore we don't have any guarantee of the accuracy or correctness.
 Additionally, for questions about the underlying implementation (besides discussing the changes introduced from the original codebase) we might not be able to answer in detail.